openalea/PkgIt/doc/user/manual.rst

 It will package all dependencies in the local repository ./dist

-To omit a dependency, use option --without.
+To omit a dependency, use option --ignore.
 Following line will package mingw_rt without packaging mingw (use it if you laready packaged mingw earlier).

->>> pkgit --package mingw_rt --without mingw
+>>> pkgit --package mingw_rt --ignore mingw

 .. note:: Don't forget that a file formula.log in current directory is helpful for debugging.